 UFO?
-Mystery Object Drops Across The Sky Seconds At Heathrow Airport, Is This Connected to Another Sighting?
+Mystery Object Drops Across The Sky At Heathrow Airport, Is This Connected to Another Sighting?

 The interesting thing about the capture was the shining object’s proximity to the plane that came just seconds after it disappeared.
 The object, which moved with flashing light, had reportedly descended towards the houses below, according to Daily Mail.

 It was speculated to be a meteor, burning before it reaches the ground.
-According on expert Clemens Rumpf, a visiting fellow from the University of Southampton who specializes in space debris, it could be a large metor that’s about “one meter in diameter.”
+According to expert Clemens Rumpf, a visiting fellow from the University of Southampton who specializes in space debris, it could be a large meteor that’s about “one meter in diameter.”

 “These events occur harmlessly multiple times a year but can be spectacular when caught on camera,” said Rumpf during the interview with Daily Mail.